-You won’t be penalized or charged.
-Only students that successfully complete the course and earn a satisfactory mark will receive the 1-credit at Indiana State.
+You won’t be penalized or charged based on your performance.
+However, students who successfully complete the course and earn a satisfactory mark will receive the 1-credit hour at Indiana State.

-What if I do not decide to enroll at ISU?
+What if I decide not to enroll at ISU?

 How will these courses be graded?